Hari (director): Career

 In 2010 Hari directed his tenth film Singam, with Suriya, marking their third collaboration.
 The film was one of the top box office films of the year, although reviewers identified it as a standard masala entertainer.
-Following its success, the film was remade in Hindi (as Singham), in Kannada (as Kempe Gowda) and Bengali (Shotru).
+Following its success, the film was remade in Hindi (Singham), Kannada (Kempe Gowda) and Bengali (Shotru).
 After directing Venghai, a film with Dhanush and Tamannaah Bhatia in the lead, he made a sequel to Singam, with Suriya reprising his role as Duraisingam.
 It was named one of the biggest box office hits of 2013, with Sify stating that it was "the biggest theatrical earner" of the year.
 He worked for the second time with Vishal, in a film titled Poojai, which had Shruti Haasan as the female lead.
-Hari joined with Suriya for the fifth time for (Singam 3).
-He is shooting Saamy Square, the sequel of Saamy starring Vikram in the lead role.
-This film marks the third collaboration between Hari and Vikram.
+Hari joined with Suriya for the fifth time for Singam 3 (2017).
+In 2018, he directed Saamy Square, the sequel of Saamy starring Vikram in the lead role.
+The film marks the third collaboration between Hari and Vikram.
 The film has met with mixed response.

+Hari started working with actor and also his brother-in-law, Arun Vijay, in their first collaboration, Yaanai, which was released in 2022.
+In 2024, he joined with Vishal in their third collaboration with Rathnam (2024), which received mixed reviews from movie critics.

 After Saamy Square, Hari will most likely team up with Suriya yet again.
 Earlier, director Hari revealed that his next project with Suriya would not be Singam 4, but a fresh script.
 In an interview with an entertainment portal, Hari has disclosed details about this untitled film.
-In February 2020, Studio Green officially announced that Hari's next movie with Surya would be titled "Aruvaa", and would be released in Diwali 2020, but now Suriya has proceeded with his other projects and it is uncertain whether Aruvaa will happen or not.
-In June 2021, He started working with actor and also his brother-in-law, Arun Vijay, in their first collaboration, which also stars Priya Bhavani Shankar, Raadhika Sarathkumar and Yogi Babu, with music composed by G. V. Prakash Kumar titled Yaanai.
+In February 2020, Studio Green officially announced that Hari's next movie with Surya would be titled "Aruvaa" and would be released in Diwali 2020, but now Suriya has proceeded with his other projects, and it is uncertain whether Aruvaa will happen or not.

 Personal life

-Hari is married to former actress Preetha Vijayakumar, the daughter of Vijayakumar and Manjula, sister of actor Arun Vijay, and has three sons.
+Hari is married to former actress Preetha Vijayakumar, the daughter of Vijayakumar and Manjula, half-sister of actor Arun Vijay, and has three sons.

 Filmmaking style

-Hari's films are primarily in the action and masala genres.
-Due to his penchant for such films, he has been nicknamed "the aruva director", the aruva (sickle) being present in most of his films.
-Recurring elements in his films include "ferocious" heroes, comic subplots and item numbers.
-The heroes in his films are usually close to either their father or mother, and are surrounded by a large family.
-Hari's films are also known for being "racy", and some for the amount of blood and gore depicted onscreen.
+Hari's films are usually fast-paced and are primarily in the action and masala genres.
+Due to his preference for such films, Hari has been nicknamed the "Aruva director" as the aruva (sickle) is present in most of his films.
+Hari's films often include recurring elements such as ferocious protagonists, humorous subplots, and item numbers.